tsunami416604/azure-docs.hu-hu/articles/iot-edge/how-to-create-transparent-gateway.md

 ---
-title: Transzparens átjáró eszköz - létrehozása az Azure IoT Edge |} A Microsoft Docs
+title: Create transparent gateway device - Azure IoT Edge | Microsoft Docs
-description: Az Azure IoT Edge-eszköz használata, amely képes feldolgozni az információkat az alsóbb rétegbeli eszközök transzparens átjáróként
+description: Use an Azure IoT Edge device as a transparent gateway that can process information from downstream devices
 author: kgremban
 manager: philmea
 ms.author: kgremban